Tracey Davies

 LIFE OF TRACEY

-Davies has a BA LLB from the University of Cape Town and an LLM from New York University.
+Davies has a BA LLB from the University of Cape Town, an LLM from the New York University School of Law and a qualification in sustainable finance from Oxford University’s Smith School of Enterprise and the Environment.
 She is admitted as an attorney in South Africa and a solicitor in Britain and Wales.
-She serves on the advisory board for the National Business Initiative’s Just Transition Pathways project, and the Global Reporting Initiative’s Human Rights Technical Committee.
-Davies is internationally recognised as an expert in the field of responsible investment, shareholder activism, and corporate governance.
-She was the founder of the non-profit shareholder activist group Just Share.
+She serves on the advisory board for the National Business Initiative’s Just Transition Pathways Initiative, and the Global Reporting Initiative’s Human Rights Technical Committee.
+Prior to founding Just Share, she was a senior attorney and programme head for corporate accountability and transparency at the Centre for Environmental Rights.

 More Rainmakers & Potstirrers